Skip to content

 pdf_detect_date_field Date-anchor candidates with an alreadyFilled flag to avoid overwrites.

-pdf_inspect_signatures Parse a signed PDF's PKCS#7: /ByteRange digest match, signer certs, trust label.
+pdf_inspect_signatures Verify a signed PDF's PKCS#7: /ByteRange digest match and the signature value against the signer cert's public key (RSA/ECDSA), signer certs, trust label.

 profile_list List named profiles (provider, dbPath, credentials bundle) and the active one.